ravimad/Orb2015/artifact.md

     /home/popl/leon/leon --mem --benchmark --timeout=<secs> path-to-file

+The tool prints log messages and inferred bounds to the console.
+It dumps the final output and some statistics of the evaluation to a file \<Classname\>-stats.txt in the directory from where the tool was run.
-For a short description of the above and other command line options use `leon --help`
+For a short description of the above and other command line options use `leon --help`.

 ## Running the Tool on all Benchmarks (Results of Figure 9)

-There
+As shown in Figure 9 of the paper, a total of 17 benchmarks are used in the evaluation.
+Each benchmark has two versions one having a `steps` bound, which denotes the number evaluation steps, and the `alloc` resource bound, which denotes the number of heap-allocated objects.
+The versions with steps bound can be found in `~/leon/testcases/benchmark/steps` and the versions with alloc bounds can be found in `~/leon/testcases/benchmark/alloc`.
+The results of running the tool on these benchmarks are available in To run the tool on each of these benchmarks use the following scripts:

+1. cd results

 ### Reproducing Experiments on Programming Language Grammars